thomasvnl/esphome-open-air-valve/README.md

 ### SHT-20 Sensor

-If you have a SHT-20 Sensor add the following to the bottom of Add the following righ below "board: esp32dev"
+If you have a SHT-20 Sensor add the following code at the bottom of `open-air-valve.yaml`

 ```
 sensor: